 In the event of corporate action giving rise to a loss of office, demotion or the blighting of any career (in the opinion of the Remuneration Committee) of an executive director, that executive director is entitled to a severance package of 24 months salary.

 Special resolutions proposed

-The following special resolution will be proposed to the Implats annual general meeting on 19 October 2005:
+The following special resolutions will be proposed to the Implats general meeting on 12 October 2006: